 What fees are banned by the Tenant Fees Act?

 Any fees, except those outlined above, are now unlawful.
-Types of fees which landlords cannot now lawfully charge for include:
+The types of fees which landlords cannot now lawfully charge include:

 - All fees associated with setting up a tenancy, including credit checks, referencing, drawing up the tenancy agreement and preparing the inventory